 This revision includes removal of Annex 1 on the method of developing sharing criteria for analogue fixed service systems, its consequential changes, addition of the scope and updating of old information in the text.

-RECOMMENDATION ITU-R F.1107-1*
+draft revision of RECOMMENDATION ITU-R F.1107-1*

-Probabilistic analysis for calculating interference into the fixed service from satellites occupying the geostationary orbit
+Probabilistic analysis for assessing interference into the fixed service from satellites using the geostationary orbit

-(Question ITU-R 223/9)

 (1994-2002)

+Scope

+This Recommendation provides methods for assessing sharing criteria for interference from satellites using the geostationary orbit into digital fixed wireless systems.
+Annex 1 provides the approach to calculate interference into digital systems, and provides an outline of a calculation methodology and includes examples and a software model to implement the methodology.

 The ITU Radiocommunication Assembly,